wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 Let me share some real-world cases I've worked on that showcase what's possible when you think bigger.

-### Generating Targeted Reports from Technical Information
+### Generating targeted reports from technical information

 One organization I worked with was running charity projects with donor support.
 They had a challenge: their field reports were too technical and detailed for donors to digest